alexis-82/CustomWindows10/README.md

 dism /capture-image /imagefile:B:\install.esd /capturedir:A:\ /name:"CustomWindows" /compress:maximum /checkintegrity /verify /bootable
 ```

-13. We close the Windows installation and reboot
+15. We close the Windows installation and reboot
-14. If we have done everything right in the secondary we will find the file install.esd
+16. If we have done everything right in the secondary we will find the file install.esd
-15. In the same drive we create a folder eg. files and we copy all the files from the Windows CD-ROM
+17. In the same drive we create a folder eg. files and we copy all the files from the Windows CD-ROM
-16. Copy the install.esd file into the \files\sources\ folder and overwrite
+18. Copy the install.esd file inside the \files\sources\ folder and overwrite it (some versions have the install.win file, check inside sources)
-17. Last step we run the following command to generate our beautiful ISO:
+19. Last step we run the following command to generate our beautiful ISO:

 ```
 oscdimg.exe -m -o -u2 -udfver102 -bootdata:2#p0,e,bD:\files\boot\etfsboot.com#pEF,e,bD:\files\efi\microsoft\boot\efisys.bin D:\files D:\CustomWindows.iso